Xayrulloh/Interview-Preparation/behavioral/README.md

 # Self Introduction

 Hi, my name is **Xayrulloh**.
-I’m a **full-stack developer** with around **5 years of experience**, mainly working with **Node.js, React, and PostgreSQL**, along with modern frameworks and libraries in the JavaScript ecosystem.
+I’m a **full-stack developer** with  **5 years of experience**, mainly working with **Node.js, React, and PostgreSQL**, along with other frameworks, libraries, databases and so on.

-On the cloud side, I’ve worked with **AWS, Google Cloud Platform, and Cloudflare**, deploying and maintaining production systems, including containerized and serverless solutions.
+On the cloud side, I’ve worked with **AWS, Google Cloud Platform, Cloudflare**, and **Firebase**, deploying and maintaining production systems, including containerized and serverless solutions.

-Throughout my career, I’ve been involved in projects across different domains such as **e-commerce, logistics, social platforms, and AI-driven products**, usually working on both backend architecture and frontend integration.
+Throughout my career, I’ve worked on different projects such as **e-commerce, logistics, social platforms, and AI-driven products**, usually working on both backend and frontend.

-One project I’d like to highlight is a **Customer Feedback Sentiment Dashboard** that I built recently.
-The goal was to simplify how companies work with user feedback and reports.
-Users submit feedback, and the system uses AI to automatically **analyze sentiment**, positive, negative, or neutral, generate metrics, and present them in a **clear and simple UI**.

-Additionally, reports are **grouped and summarized**, making it easier for teams to understand recurring issues.
-If documentation is provided, the system can also **answer user questions using RAG**, which significantly reduces the need for manual support and human resources.
-The project was designed with scalability and real business use cases in mind.
+And my previous project was **Customer Feedback Sentiment**, which helps companies to analyze user feedback, reports and generate metrics.
+Our AI analyzes and shows overall user mood, whether it's positive, negative, or neutral, and generates metrics based on that.
+When it comes to reports, it groups and summarizes them, making it easier for teams to understand recurring issues.
+And the another feature is when you provide a documentation, the system can also **answer user questions using RAG (Retrieval Augmented Generation)**, which significantly reduces the need for manual support and human resources.

 Besides commercial work, I also build **my own products**.
 Some of them have grown into **early-stage startups**, and a few already have **thousands of users**, which gave me strong experience in product thinking, performance optimization, and real-world scalability.